MTstateIntroStats/IntroStatActivitiesHybrid/_book/13-KT-Module13.md

-# Inference for Two Quantitative Variables
+# Exploratory Data Analysis and Inference for Two Quantitative Variables

 ## Vocabulary Review and Key Topics

-Review the Golden Ticket posted in the resources at the end of the coursepack for a summary of a two quantitative variables.
+Review the Golden Ticket posted in the resources at the end of the coursepack for a summary of two quantitative variables.

+### Key topics

+Module 13 will cover exploratory data analysis and both simulation-based and theory-based methods of inference for two quantitative variables.

 Types of plot for two quantitative variables